dixonge/vagabondians/posts/albuquerque-mexico-3-8.md

 ---
+eleventyNavigation:
-title: Albuquerque, New Mexico -- May 3-8
+  key: Albuquerque, New Mexico -- May 3-8
+  parent: New Mexico
 date: 2011-06-10
 author: "Glenn"
 authorDescription: "Retired I.T. nerd - expat in Mexico"